EliecerSH/Proyecto_GH_FullSatck/README.md

 # Kouritsu

-This is a College project abaout a multipurpose Web with React and a littleo of Tailwind CSS
+This is a College project abaout a multipurpose Web with React and a little of Tailwind CSS

 ## Run